-- All solid wastes and debris shall be cleared on the completion of the work - On completion of all works, the worked area shall be restored through backfilling, leveling and planting of vegetation. - Fence the site using construction nets and iron sheets to prevent visual intrusion.
+All solid wastes and debris shall be cleared on the completion of the work vii.
+Occupational Health and Safety (OHS): -

+- On completion of all works, the worked area shall be restored through backfilling, leveling and planting of vegetation. - Fence the site using construction nets and iron sheets to prevent visual intrusion.